hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## Pre-req: Run startup-hook.sh

-This script will install some python dependencies, and install dataset labels needed when loading the Xview dataset:
+This script will install some python dependencies, and install dataset labels needed when loading the xView dataset:

 ```bash
 ## Temporary disable for Grenoble Demo